Delta Green: Premise

 The group was introduced in the seventh issue of The Unspeakable Oath, a Call of Cthulhu fanzine created by Pagan Publishing, in early 1993.
 Four years later, the Delta Green supplement appeared and spawned a number of its own supplements and novels.
 The premise is similar to The X-Files (although the original incarnation of Delta Green preceded The X-Files by almost a year).
-Both draw on federal alphabet soup folklore, UFO conspiracy theories and other modern legends.
+Both draw on federal alphabet soup folklore, UFO conspiracy theories, cryptids and other modern legends, with Delta Green further weaving them through the lenses the Cthulhu Mythos.
+The aforementioned MAJESTIC-12 links the Cthulhu Mythos with UFO conspiracy folklore, incorporating themes such as Men in Black, Roswell incident, black helicopters, and government cover-ups through its alliance with the "Grey aliens", who are ultimately agents or disguises of Lovecraft's Mi-Go—who are, in turn, also responsible for many UFO sightings, alien abduction and cattle mutilation.
+The Karotechia (whose name derive from the real-life SS Hexenkartothek project) is an international network of former Nazi occultists, who escaped through Die Spinne and the ODESSA organization, seeking to establish a Fourth Reich through Mythos magic.
+The Cult of Transcendence is an Illuminati-like network of secret societies overseen by Nyarlathotep who seek control and moral decay of society.

+Following the publication of the standalone role-playing game in 2016, the setting shifted away from many of the Ufology and Cold War conspiracy motifs that characterized the original supplements.
+While organizations such as MAJESTIC-12 and the Karotechia remained part of the setting's history, newer publications placed greater emphasis on contemporary institutions, social fragmentation and human actors whose ambitions are enabled by contact with the Cthulhu Mythos.
+The supplement The Labyrinth (2020), for example, introduces antagonistic organizations inspired by contemporary social phenomena, such as the Sowers, an extremist Christian fundamentalist movement empowered by "Azazel", a mask of Nyarlathotep, rooted in the economic decline of the American Rust Belt; New Life Fertility, a biotechnology company catering to ultra-wealthy elites through Mythos-influenced eugenistic reproductive services; the Lonely, a decentralized network of socially isolated individuals supernaturally radicalized through online communities; and the Prana Sodality, a wellness movement and healing cult built around supernatural phenomena.

 The Delta Green supplement lays the groundwork for organized investigations into paranormal crime and horror, setting up the initial plot and providing players with their motivations and the resources they need to carry out their tasks.
 It also provides a source of replacements for characters who go mad or are killed.
 Canonical materials revolve around threats from the Cthulhu Mythos, but the framework is very flexible.
 Delta Green agents typically know little about the Mythos.
 While the scenarios and written material is centered around the United States, there are possibilities for international games too.
 Delta Green: Countdown introduced counterparts in the United Kingdom and Russia, called PISCES and GRU SV-8 respectively, as well as real-life international law enforcement and intelligence agencies, while Targets of Opportunity introduced the Canadian M-EPIC.